-- Allowing electronic submission and processing
+- Allowing electronic submission and processing of information required by customs

 - Linking agencies through an electronic single window